Sc0tticus/yelp-react/TutorialNotes.md

 Chapter #16
 Added Filter Icons and $ symbols on the Icons in the Search Results gray section below the search bar.

+Chapter #17
+-Created SearchResult/(s) components and put placeholder images in place on the /search route.